oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 - disable the historical data feature [](#historical-resolution)
 - disable the Status List Aggregation [](#aggregation)
-- choose non-sequential, pseudo-random, or random indices
+- choose non-sequential, pseudo-random or random indices
 - use decoy entries to obfuscate the real number of Referenced Tokens within a Status List
 - choose to deploy and utilize multiple Status Lists simultaneously